 - FAQ Document

 - HeatSmart One-Page Handout - interested communities and partners can download, print, and distribute this hand out to prepare for the next round of HeatSmart

 - MassCEC hosted a webinar to provide an overview of each of the technologies and answer questions on August 1, 2018.
 A recording of the webinar can be viewed here.

 Installers interested in applying to participate in the HeatSmart Mass program should visit the Installer Resources page.

 HeatSmart Mass Community Marketing Proposals

-Background on the Solarize Model
+Background on the Solarize Mass Model:

-The links below provide information on the Solarize Mass Model, results, and resources.
+The links below provide information on the Solarize Mass model, results, and resources.